veloren/book/src/contributors/translators/game.md

 You now requested to change the files, and we will then take a look at it and if we found it okay we will merge it into the game!
-From that point on your contribution will land in the `master` branch, and in maximum a week will be shipped to you via Airshipper.
+From that point on your contribution will land in the `master` branch, and in at most a week will be shipped to players via Airshipper.

 ### Help review pending translations